 A few innings later the game ends.
 We lost again.
 Our opponents smile and give each other high fives.
 All I could think about was being a loser on a losing team.
 I trudge toward the now empty bleachers to wait for my brother to pick me up.
 He’s usually late.
 I pass parents reassuring my team mates, “It’s okay.”

 I start to climb the rows of seats on the bleachers when I notice an older man sitting on the top row.
 “Dad?!”
 I utter.
 He gently smiles and motions to me to join him.
 I climb the bleachers and sit next to him.
 He gives me a hug and says, “It’s okay, son.”
 I look at him in disbelief.
 “How long have you been here?”
 He gives me a loving grin.
-“For the whole game, he replies.”
+“For the whole game.”
 I shake my head, “But I didn’t see you.”
 I look into his eyes and feel a warmth I’ve never felt before.
 “I’ve been here for every game,” he says.

 I’m skeptical about his comment, but his face speaks truth.
 “This is part of your journey, son; part of making you into the man I want you to be.”
 Such wisdom, but It doesn’t make sense to me.
 “But I’m no good,” I insist.
 He smiles and puts a hand on my shoulder.
 “I made you to be so much more than a baseball player.”